 The modules "M-ETIT-100390 - Physiologie und Anatomie I" and "M-ETIT-100391 - Physiologie und Anatomie II" must not been started.

-Physiologie und Anatomie I (Wintersemester)
+Physiologie und Anatomie I (winter semester)

-The lecture provides basic knowledge about the essential organ systems of humans and medical terminology.
-It is aimed at students of technical courses who are interested in physiological issues.
+This course provides basic knowledge of the major human organ systems and medical terminology.
+It is intended for students of technical courses who are interested in physiological issues.

-Thematic blocks:
+Topic blocks: